lisa-lumos/Snowflake/04-databases-tables-views.md

 - uses variant, object, array fields with filters
 - uses geospatial functions with geography vals

-A background maintenance service creates and maintains the search access path.
+A background maintenance service creates and maintains the "search access path".
 Has storage and compute cost.

 The search optimization can improve the performance of views (including secure views).